jatinchauhan26/PulseCrypto-Combined/README.md

 📌 Features

-🔄 Live price updates for Bitcoin, Ethereum, and Dogecoin.
+🔄 Live price updates for Bitcoin, Ethereum, and Dogecoin etc.

 📊 Real-time data fetching using the CoinGecko API.